habitat-sh/habitat-aspnet-eff/README.md

 ### Running the Habitat Supervisor as a Windows Service on SQL1 and SQL2

-Tis is not crucial but it will come in extremely handy if you want to watch the supervisor output from sql1 and sql2 on your admin VM so you don't have to jump around to different RDP sessions.
+This is not crucial but it will come in extremely handy if you want to watch the supervisor output from sql1 and sql2 on your admin VM so you don't have to jump around to different RDP sessions.
 Because the clustering configuration that Habitat does cannot run over winrm, you cannot start the supervisor of sql1 and sql2 from a remote console.
 Instead, you can run the supervisor locally as a service and then simply stream the supervisor log from a remote console.

 Follow these steps on SQL1 and SQL2: